 How is Stuffed Cabbage Casserole different from traditional stuffed cabbage?

 Stuffed Cabbage is an eastern European dish where partially cooked cabbage leaves are filled with a stuffing that often includes ground beef, rice, tomatoes, onions, and spices.
-In this recipe those traditional stuffed cabbage ingredients are layered in a casserole dish, for a less labor-intensive version!
+In this recipe those traditional stuffed cabbage ingredients are layered in a casserole dish, for an easier version!

 How low in carbs is this Stuffed Cabbage Casserole?

-Do you have to use two types of paprika for Stuffed Cabbage Casserole?
+Do you need two types of paprika for Stuffed Cabbage Casserole?

-I love using a mix of sweet paprika and hot or sharp paprika for this recipe, but if you only have one type of paprika I’m sure it will still be tasty.
-I’m a fan of Szeged Paprika (affiliate link) and that’s the one I always use when a recipe calls for paprika!
+I like using a mix of sweet paprika and hot or sharp paprika, but if you only have one type of paprika I’m sure this will still be tasty.
+I’m a fan of Szeged Paprika (affiliate link) and that’s the one I use when a recipe calls for paprika!
+(If you’re feeding kids I might skip the hot paprika and use all sweet paprika.)

 How long does the Stuffed Cabbage Casserole keep?

-This will keep close to a week in the fridge and can be reheated in the microwave or in a pan on the stove.
+Leftovers of this casserole will keep about a week in the fridge and can be reheated in the microwave or in a pan on the stove.
 It also freezes well in a container with a tight-fitting lid.

 Low-Carb Deconstructed Stuffed Cabbage Casserole found on KalynsKitchen.com